AMS CONFERENCE 2019

-The 65th Annual Scientific Meeting of the Australian Mammal Society (and Koala Research Symposium) will be held at the University of Sydney from 7 – 11th July 2019.
+The 65th Annual Scientific Meeting of the Australian Mammal Society will be held at The University of Sydney from 7 – 10th July 2019.

 We have an exciting scientific and social program planned on the beautiful University of Sydney campus.

-The main sessions on Monday through Wednesday and the symposium on Thursday will be held in the Veterinary Conference Centre.
+The main sessions on Monday through Wednesday and the Koala day on Thursday will be held in the Veterinary Science Conference Centre.

 From the conference venue, the Central Railway Station is a 10-minute bus trip or a 25 minute walk.
 Redfern Railway Station is also a 25 minute walk from the conference venue.
 The conference website will be constantly updated, so watch this space.

 For directions from Sydney (Kingsford Smith) Airport to University of Sydney, click here